Julio-Cesar-PC/Julio-Cesar-PC/README.md

 --->
 ## Hello there!
 Im Júlio César 😃

-### A student of Information Systems in UFSM, currently in 6th semester.
+### Full stack developer intern.
+And student of Information Systems in UFSM, currently in 6th semester.

 <details>
   <summary>About me!</summary>